Round Trip Distance: 6 miles (completed section)

 For the most part the trail skirts the meadows by staying just inside the trees.

-From the rim there are some nice views of the Grandby Reservoirs and others as well as the town of Delta off in the distance.
+Around the 3 mile point the trail reaches the rim of the mesa where there are some nice views of the Granby and Battlement Reservoirs as well as the town of Delta off in the distance.
+The sky was filled with smoke on this day from distant forest fires.